almende/eve/implementations/java/capabilities.md

 #### Configuration

 {% highlight java %}
+	#Setup configuration:
+	final ZmqTransportConfig config = new ZmqTransportConfig();
+	config.setAddress("zmq://tcp://127.0.0.1:5678");

+	#Build transport
+	final Transport transport =
+		new TransportBuilder()
+		.withConfig(config)
+		.withHandle(new MyReceiver())
+		.build();
+	#Setup listening sockets:
+	transport.connect();

+	#Send some data to the other end
+	transport.send(URI.create("zmq://tcp://127.0.0.1:5678"), "Hello World",
+			null);
 {% endhighlight %}

 The equivalent Json configuration is:
 {% highlight json %}
 	{
+		"class":"com.almende.eve.transport.zmq.ZmqTransportBuilder",
+		"address":"zmq://tcp://127.0.0.1:5678",
+		"doShortcut":true,
+		"doAuthentication":true
 	}
 {% endhighlight %}

-With the above mentioned configuration each agent will get three different ZMQ sockets assigned with the following addresses:
+With the above mentioned configuration each agent will get a ZMQ socket assigned with the following address: tcp://127.0.0.1:5678.
+The ZMQ transport supports all three ZMQ address types:

-- A TCP address of form:  **tcp://{address}:{basePort+agentOffset}** (e.g.  tcp://127.0.0.1:5447 for the third agent in the system)
+- A TCP address of form:  **tcp://{address}:{basePort+agentOffset}** (e.g.  tcp://127.0.0.1:5447 for the third agent in the system, is the baseport is 5444)
 - A local socket in the form of: **ipc:///tmp/zmq-socket-{agentId}**
 - A inproc socket in the form of: **inproc://{agentId}**